Gay Tasmania · Island Guide

 The smallest of Australia’s six states and the country’s only island state.
 The island is home to around 500,000 people, with most of its population in the southeast and north coasts.
 The capital city is Hobart.
 Other major cities include Launceston, Burnie and Devonport.

-Tasmania is a popular destination for gay travellers and is renowned for its friendliness wherever you choose to stay, eat or visit.
+Tasmania is a popular destination for gay travelers and is renowned for its friendliness wherever you choose to stay, eat or visit.
 The State has been a leader in LGBT rights for more over decades.

 Southern Tasmania – the island’s most populous region; home of Hobart, Tasmania’s capital city